portellam/bashlib/README.md

 Collection of custom functions to be used as a library for Bash scripts.

 ## Functions
+* Important
+    * Append a Pass or Fail given return code.
+Call this function inside another function.
+    * Save last exit return code, for semi-permanence in verbose functions.

 * Input validation
     * Check if variable is null or empty
-    * Check if var is valid numeral
+    * Check if number is valid
     * Check if directory exists
     * Check if file exists
+    * Check if command exists

+* Device validation
+    * Test network connection (URL and DNS)

 * File operation
     * Create directory